hep-gc/Glintv2/README.md

 The CABundle.crt goes into `/etc/glintv2/` while the other certificate files go to `/etc/pki/tls/certs/`
 4. Start the redis server `service redis start`.
-5. Go to the glintv2 folder `cd /opt/glintv2/` and run the django database migrations:
+5. Go to the glintv2 folder `cd /opt/Glintv2/` and run the django database migrations:
 `python manage.py makemigrations`
 `python manage.py migrate`
-6. Create the celery run directory (it seems to get removed after a restart)
-`mkdir /var/run/celery`
-`chown celery:celery /var/run/celery`
+6. Generate a secret key for the glint django server using the `/opt/Glintv2/config/key_gen.py`
+and play it in the `/opt/Glinvtv2/glintv2/settings.py` file.
 7. Start the celery and httpd services:
 `service celery start`
 `service httpd start`